 Today’s patient has high expectations.
-They expect a lot from their healthcare providers, and are not afraid to share their experiences.
+They expect a lot from their healthcare providers, and are not afraid to share their patient experiences.
 In today’s world, it’s not enough for companies to meet expectations – they must exceed them.
 And modern customers have choices when it comes to their health.
 If they are not satisfied with the care or service rendered, many will quickly make that visit the last and jump to a new provider.

-One of the most common reasons a patient may switch providers revolves around money.
+One of the most common reasons a patient may switch healthcare providers revolves around money.
 With healthcare debt such a prominent issue in the United States (it’s estimated that 23 million people owe more than $250 in healthcare costs), it’s not surprising that money is top of mind for many.
-Because of this, today’s healthcare consumers expect clear cost estimations.
+Because of this, today’s healthcare consumers expect clear cost estimations for care.
 Imagine the disconnect that would occur if an actual cost for a service was off by $100.
 What if the amount varied by $500 or more?
-As the difference between the estimated versus actual cost expands, one can imagine the emotional response a patient may feel when receiving a bill that’s significantly higher than expected.
-As one would expect, consumers are very concerned about their finances.
+As the difference between the estimated cost versus actual cost expands, one can imagine the emotional response a patient may feel when receiving a bill that’s significantly higher than expected.
+As one would expect, healthcare consumers are very concerned about their finances.
 Inflation is causing many to cut back on spending, so much so that 98 million Americans skipped medical treatments or passed on their prescription drugs in the first half of 2022, according to a West Health-Gallup poll.
 Overall, two out of five Americans are struggling to pay for healthcare.
 The numbers are staggering.
 As the cost of living and patient responsibility increase, accurate financial estimations are simply a must for all healthcare practices.